Matth-L/llview/docs/docs/install/add_metrics_example.md

 c2|1763647862|XXth Gen Intel(R) Core(TM) iX-XXXXXX
 ```

-# 3. Creating an Aggregation with the Jobid
+## 3. Creating an Aggregation with the Jobid

-## What to do
+### What to do

 In step 2 we created a databases that gets data from the node itself, they are in no case related to the job.
 But for the job reporting to work we need to have the `id` of the job, .ie `jobid`.
-To do so we'll create an aggregation with other tables from LLView and the table `model`.
+To do so we'll create an aggregation with other tables from LLview and the table `model`.

-## Configuration
+### Configuration

 We’ll change the file `model.yaml`: